WDI-SEA/react-development-course-materials/06-Applied Practice/06-final-project-prompt.md

 This is an open-ended project.
 We can't provide any set solution, but we're always here to help.

 You'll be making your own website.
 This can be a website you imagine, but feel free to pick an existing website and try to mimic it.
-Some websites that use React to model yours after are:
+Some sites that use React that you can model yours after are:
   - https://www.airbnb.com/
   - https://citymapper.com/boston
   - https://reddit.com